 The Mainland Southeast Asia

-Myanmar, Thailand, Laos, Cambodia, Vietnam, Malaysia and Singapore make the mainland Southeast Asia and offer you a lot of freedom while travelling between them.
+Myanmar, Thailand, Laos, Cambodia, Vietnam, Malaysia, and Singapore make mainland Southeast Asia and offer you a lot of freedom while travelling between them.
 You can travel by land in between them, without having a need to fly.
 Moreover, the visas to all of them can be obtained electronically or on arrival.
-The only problem, however, can be long distances and a limited time (you need more than 1 month to cover them all without hurrying).
-So, give that you have one one month to travel, I’ll advise just focus on 4 countries, namely, Malaysia, Thailand, Cambodia and Vietnam.
+The only problem, however, can be long distances and limited time (you need more than 1 month to cover them all without hurrying).
+So, give that you have one month to travel, I’ll advise focussing on 4 countries, namely, Malaysia, Thailand, Cambodia, and Vietnam.
 The distances between them aren’t that brutal.

 4 Countries | 7 Highlights | No Flying